lightblue-platform/lightblue-migrator/facade/README.md

 The facade stands in front of the source and destination services, directing traffic as needed.
 It supports Read and Write operations controlled independently (e.g. 100% writes go to Lightblue but only 25% reads).

 ## Initializing dynamic proxy for the facade
+A DAO class is used as an example, but you can use the facade at the service/bean level as well.
+For performance reasons, it is recommended to implement lightblue services, not lightblue DAOs.

 ```java
 CountryDAO countryDAOFacade = FacadeProxyFactory.createFacadeProxy(legacyCountryDAO, lightblueCountryDAO, CountryDAO.class);
 ```